 I use kettle bells for squats, single leg deadlifts, rows, swings, goblet squats and side carries.
 One or two heavy kettle bells can hep you reach fatigue with leg exercises at home.

 Boxing is a fun and novel way to get in cardio intervals without impact.
 It’s a great shoulder and arm toning workout.
 Gloves come in 12 and 16 ounces.
+It takes literally no equipment to add this to a home gym.

 You can buy a jumprope for $10 or you can pretend you’re using one.
 The heart rate is the same.